MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 ![Performance load test results for the uncached scenario][Performance-Load-Test-Results-Uncached]

 The number of successful tests performed each second reaches a plateau, and additional requests are slowed as a result.
 The average test time steadily increases with the workload.
-The response time levels off once the user load remains constant towards the end of the test.
+The response time levels off once the user load peaks.

 ### Examine data access statistics